Volker Eckert: Serial killings

 In most cases, Eckert strangled the women, performed amateur post mortems on them, and finally photographed them.
+He kept a journal with the details of the murders.
 In addition, he cut off the hair or dressed the dead bodies and kept them in the cab of his truck or in his apartment.

 Unconfirmed murders

 Eckert is believed to have committed at least seven additional murders across Europe, including: